asimihsan/notes/[course] social network analysis - 2012 - 001.md

 	-	Nodes added over time.
 	-	Compared to ER:
 		-	More nodes with degree 1, as there are more younger nodes.
-		-	No more closed triads, because of yound nodes.
+		-	No more closed triads, because of young nodes.
 		-	Smaller giant component.

 ### 2C: Models of network growth

 -	In real networks degree distribution is highly skewed.
 	-	Question/answer forums, sexual contact.
--	The Poisson distribution of Erdos-Renyi has very fey high degree nodes.
+-	The Poisson distribution of Erdos-Renyi has very few high degree nodes.
 -	The Power Law of real networks have log(n) high degree nodes.
 	- p(k) (probability of degree k) = C * k ^ (-alpha).
 	- C is constant such that probabilities of all k sum to 1.